Homewood Heritage

 The flue bypass lever is used to divert air directly up the flue when lighting the fire, and is then switched over once the flue is hot (and generating draw) to force the hot combustion gas to circulate around the ovens, heating them on its way to the flue.
 The bypass lever is located next to the attractive flue collar and soot door (with Homewood ‘acorn’ motif).
 The flue collar accommodates a 150 mm flue.

 The firebox is lined with thick refractory bricks, and the grate and grate upstand are both made from very thick iron.
-The refractory bricks protect the other components of the stove, while also adding to it’s thermal mass.
-They allow the firebox to reach great combustion temperatures, with their white surfaces reflecting the heat of the fire back onto itself.
+The refractory bricks protect the other components of the stove, while also adding to the thermal mass of the firebox, reflecting the heat of the fire back onto itself, and raising combustion temperatures.

-The cooking plates are easily removable for cleaning, and the stove also has two cleaning ports that enable full access to everywhere around the oven that the combustion gases circulate when required (many owners clean their Heritage only once every six weeks or so – we recommend monthly!).
+The cooking plates are easily removable for cleaning, and the stove also has two cleaning ports that enable full access to absolutely everywhere around the oven that the combustion gases circulate in order to remove any deposits of soot.
 The spacious cleaning ports allow the provided poker and cleaning tool unrestricted movement for cleaning.
-The ash pan is large, so requires only infrequent emptying (Penelope says she only empties hers about every 4 weeks – ash can be a great addition to your garden or compost!).
+The ash pan is large, and only requires only infrequent emptying (ash can be a great addition to your garden or compost!).

 Want to get a head-start on wood stove operation?
 Download an electronic copy of our Operating Manual and get yourself up to speed!